cvusmo/LinuxUnrealBuildTool.nvim/README.md

 Before you Begin

 Arch users beware... building from source from the github nets a frustrating time.
 The best way I've been able to build a reliable engine is by using the AUR.
 It's simple.
-Unlike Sigma Arch users I'm not going to tell you to read the AUR.
-I'm just going to quote it, so you can read it here:
+I'm not going to tell you to read the F**KING WIKI.
+I'm just going to paraphrase it, so you can read it here (ironic, isn't it):

 ```bash
 git clone https://aur.archlinux.org/packages/unreal-engine-bin.git